 Coming in at just $3.95 per month through this link, when you commit to 36 months of hosting.
 Their 36 month plan it’s their best value, and completely risk free.
 If you choose to end services, they will reimburse the remainder balance in your account.
 They also offer a 30-day money back guarantee.

 What’s more, with BlueHost you can register your Domain for FREE.

-For a step-by-step tutorial on signing up with BlueHost and choosing what to blog about, click here.
+Here is a step-by-step tutorial on signing up with BlueHost and choosing what to blog about.